CC402: Contracting for Design Services

 Instructor: Darin Matthews

 Darin Matthews has nearly 25 years of contracting experience in both the public and private sectors.
-He is currently the director of contracting and procurement for PSU and has held high level positions for several Oregon public agencies.
+He is currently the director of procurement for the University of California, Santa Cruz.
 Darin has a Bachelor’s degree in Business and a Masters in Acquisition Management.
-He speaks on contracting and procurement issues around the world and is considered a subject matter expert.
+He speaks on contracting and procurement issues around the world and has published several articles and books on supply chain management.
 He has served as business faculty for PSU and Florida Atlantic University, and has taught construction contracting for the Institute for Public Procurement for over 10 years.

 The Certificate in Construction Contracting is focused primarily on methods used in Oregon and Washington, but these are consistent with practices in other parts of the US.
 Experience in the public construction process is helpful for this program, but it is not required.